Paid Media and PPC FAQs

-There are two main types of PPC advertising:
+There are two main types of paid media advertising:

-- Paid search ads, which appear in Google and Bing as links featured more prominently than organic results.
+- Search ads, which appear in Google and Bing as links featured more prominently than organic results.
 These campaigns allow advertisers to reach users who enter specific keywords.

-- Social media advertising, which allows businesses’ ads to appear in various social platform feeds.
-These ads can target very specific demographics, interest groups and types of devices – like phones versus desktops.
+- Display advertising, which allows businesses’ ads to appear on various websites and social media platforms.
+These ads can target very specific demographics and interest groups.

-On Google and Bing, the paid ads are the ones that appear at the very top of any search results page, leapfrogging your competition’s organic results for terms that are relevant to your business.
+Paid search ads: On Google and Bing search results pages, the paid ads are the ones that appear at the very top, leapfrogging your competition’s organic results for terms that are relevant to your business.

-Paid ads in social media take the form of clickable content (e.g., display ad with text; video; carousel) that appears in the feeds of targeted users or in apps that they use that are part of the social platform’s audience network (especially common with Facebook).
+Social media ads: Paid ads in social media take the form of clickable content (e.g., display ad with text; video; carousel) that appears in feeds, stories or apps of targeted users that are part of the social platform’s audience network (especially common with Facebook).

-Clients are often curious to know what the averages are for a metric specific to their industry or vertical.
+Clients are often curious to know what the averages are for a performance metric specific to their industry or vertical.
 These metrics commonly include clickthrough rate, cost-per-click and expected conversion rate.
 That research is important and can be helpful in making projections based on industry averages.
 For example, this resource from Wordstream shows paid search marketing benchmarks across several different business verticals.
 However, every campaign and website performs differently, so it’s important to use your own historic data as a benchmark for reasonable goal setting.

 How many ads should we have in every ad group?

 When we hear this question, it’s usually specific to Google Ads campaigns.
-Campaigns are made up of a number of different ad groups that are related to the campaign topic advertisers are promoting.
+Campaigns are made up of different ad groups that are related to the campaign topic being promoted.
 These ad groups contain highly relevant keywords that are centralized around a specific theme or category.
-It is best practice that you create a minimum of two ads per ad group for A/B testing.
-Google suggests creating 4 to 5 ads per group as a best practice in order for the platform to identify the top-performing variations of headlines and description lines.
+You should create a minimum of two ads per ad group so you can do A/B testing.
+Google suggests creating four to five ads per group as a best practice, as it allows the platform to identify top-performing variations of headlines and description lines.